-The American Academy of Health Behavior invites students and newly graduated post-doctoral professionals within 2-years of their post doctoral degree and not yet in a tenure-track position to participate in the annual 3-minute Thesis Competition at the 2019 AAHB Annual Meeting in Greenville, South Carolina.
+The American Academy of Health Behavior invites graduate students and newly graduated post-doctoral professionals within 2-years of their post doctoral degree and not yet in a tenure-track position to participate in the annual 3-minute Thesis Competition at the 2019 AAHB Annual Meeting in Greenville, South Carolina.
 The 3-minute Thesis is an academic competition that challenges presenters to deliver compelling oration on their research agenda, highlighting the significance and impact of their research in no more than 180 seconds using a single slide.

 The competition will be held on the morning of Wednesday, March 13, 2019

 There will be a Judges’ Winner and Runner-up and a People’s Choice Winner!

 Presentations are limited to 3 minutes.
 With 30 seconds to go, the timekeeper will notify the presenter.
 A bell chimes at the end of the 3-minute period.
 If a competitor continues to speak after the bell chimes, he or she is disqualified from the competition.
 Presentations are considered to have commenced when a presenter starts his or her presentation through either movement or speech.